Genivia/ugrep/README.md

            -l, --files-with-matches
-                  Only the names of files containing selected lines are written to standard output.  ugrep will only search a file until a match has been found, making searches potentially less expensive.
+                  Only the names of files containing selected lines are written to standard output.
 Pathnames are listed once per file searched.
 If the standard input is searched, the string ``(standard input)'' is written.
+Stop reading input upon the first match.

            --label=LABEL
                   Displays the LABEL value when input is read from standard input